ryan4yin/nix-config/outputs/README.md

 But when you have a large number of machines, it is necessary to manage them in a fine-grained way, otherwise, it will be difficult to manage and maintain them.

+The number of my machines has grown to more than 20, and the increase in scale has shown signs of getting out of control of complexity, so it is a natural and reasonable choice to use this fine-grained architecture to manage.

 ## Tests

 Testing is not necessary when your configuration is not complex,